 *ADDENDUM: 475 dys

-In March 2020 the exhibition Those Who Look Out and Those Who Look Back was installed in GHT but never opened to the public, now sunk beneath in the Barker Mill GHT project space is an addendum exhibition of new works by Laura Eldret and Paul Vivian.
-Eldret’s saltworks and carpet, and Vivian’s fabricated objects are brought together in an enigmatic and oneiric lament.
+In March 2020 the exhibition Those Who Look Out and Those Who Look Back was installed in GHT but did not open to the public till 475 dys later, to accompany it sunk beneath it in the Barker Mill GHT project space was an addendum exhibition of newer works by Laura Eldret and Paul Vivian.
+Eldret’s saltworks, audio installation and carpet, and Vivian’s fabricated objects are brought together in an enigmatic and oneiric lament.

-– A new performance work Distant Calls by Laura Eldret, in collaboration with a sea shanty choir, will be performed within GHT walls at 9.30am on Saturday 10 July.
-The event will be live-streamed across GHT social media channels.
+– The performance work Distant Calls by Laura Eldret, in collaboration with a sea shanty choir, was performed on Saturday 10 July to a small socially distanced audience and live-streamed across GHT social media channels.
+A performance of sea shanties within the city walls beside the sea exploring the ritualistic social form of song and its transmutative and sculptural qualities.
 With special thanks to Pauline McWilliams and Salty Sea Dogs John Bailes, Keith Durrant, Tim Inkson, David Jullian, Paul Knight and David Smith.

 Paul Vivian’s practice considers ideas around ritual through found objects and images.
 Born in Middlesex 1970 He studied MA Fine Art at Norwich School of Art and Design and BA Fine Art (painting) at Chelsea College of Art and Design.
 His work has been presented in UK and international solo and group exhibitions winning the Wells Art Contemporary in 2015.
 He has published on the subject of collage and trauma and director of Black Box Project Space at UCA Farnham.
 He is based in Hampshire, London and Surrey.